asgerjakobsen/TARGET-seq-plus-RNA/README.md

 ### Counting

-Feature (gene) counting is done with either STARsolo or Featurecounts.
+Gene feature counting is done with either STARsolo or Featurecounts.
 For STARsolo, mapping and counting are performed in a single step for all cells.
 This is the fastest option.
-For featurecounts, mapping is performed first in a separate step for each cell.
+For Featurecounts, mapping is performed first in a separate step for each cell.

 ### Usage